Super-NES/beautiful-jekyll/index.md

 However, that wasn't the end of it.
 While building a CRDT and a simple central server relay were already rather challenging, we wondered how we could make our application even better.

 ---
-## What are the limitations of using a central server?
+## Limitations of a Central Relay Server

 The current system architecture relies on the client-server model of communication.
 It supports multiple users editing a shared document, and between all of our users lies a central server that acts as a relay by forwarding operations to every user in the network of that shared document.